 At a high level, taxes are involuntary fees imposed on individuals or corporations by a government entity.
-The collected fees are used to fund a range of government activities, including but not limited to schools, maintaining roads, health programs, as well as defense measures.
+The collected fees are used to fund a range of government activities, including but not limited to schools, road maintenance, health programs, and defense measures.

 Different Types of Taxes to Know

-Here’s an incomplete but detailed look at the different types of taxes that can be levied and the ways in which they’re typically calculated and imposed.
+Here’s a detailed look at what are many of the different types of taxes that can be levied and the ways in which they’re typically calculated and imposed.

 The federal government collects income tax from people and businesses, based upon the amount of money that was earned during a particular year.
 There can also be other income taxes levied, such as state or local ones.
 Specifics of how to calculate this type of tax can change as tax laws do.

-In the U.S, about 200 million Americans file tax forms with the Internal Revenue Service by April 15 each year.
-The amount of income tax owed will depend upon the person’s tax bracket and it will typically go up as a person’s income does.
-That’s because, in the U.S., there is a progressive tax system for federal income tax, meaning individuals who earn more are taxed more.
+The amount of income tax owed will depend upon the person’s tax bracket; it will typically go up as a person’s income does.
+That’s because the U.S. has a progressive tax system for federal income tax, meaning individuals who earn more are taxed more.

-There are currently seven different federal tax brackets.
-To find out what bracket applies, a taxpayer can look at the current IRS 2021 tax bracket chart .
+If you’re wondering “What tax bracket am I in?” know that there are currently seven different federal tax brackets.
 The amount owed will also depend on filing categories like single; head of household; married, filing jointly; and married, filing separately.

 The amount owed varies by location and is calculated as a percentage of a property’s value.
 The funds typically help to fund the local government, as well as public schools, libraries, public works, parks, and so forth.

-Property taxes are considered to be an ad valorem tax because they are based on the assessed value of the property.
+Property taxes are considered to be an ad valorem tax, which means they are based on the assessed value of the property.

 Employers withhold a percentage of money from employees’ pay and then forward those funds to the government.
 The amount being withheld will vary, based on a particular employee’s wages, with federal payroll taxes being used to fund Medicare and Social Security.

 There are limits on the portion of income that would be taxed.
-For example, in 2020, a person’s income that exceeds $137,700 is not subject to Social Security tax.
+For example, in 2024, a person’s income that exceeds $168,600 is not subject to a common payroll deduction, Social Security tax.

 Because this tax is applied uniformly, rather than based on income throughout the system, payroll taxes are considered to be a regressive tax.

-The federal government does not have an inheritance tax.
-Instead, there is a federal estate tax that is calculated on the deceased person’s money and property and it’s paid out from the assets of the deceased before anything is distributed to their beneficiaries.
+• The federal government does not have an inheritance tax.
+Instead, there is a federal estate tax that is calculated on the deceased person’s money and property.
+It’s typically paid out from the assets of the deceased before anything is distributed to their beneficiaries.

 There can be exemptions to these taxes and, in general, people who inherit from someone they aren’t related to can anticipate higher rates of tax.